fanicia/security-notes/notes/windows/powershell.md

 ## Open powershell terminal with other credentials:

+Note that this requires a full powershell sessions through RDP.
+It does not work in a reverse shell.

 With admin privileges:
 ```
 Start-Process "powershell" -Credential "Administrat0r" -ArgumentList "Start-Process powershell -Verb runAs" -WorkingDirectory 'C:\Users'